 One of the biggest factors that slow down any Windows computer is unwanted software, aka bloatware.
 They take up CPU, system resources, book disk and memory space unnecessarily hindering other applications to perform at their full potential.

 To remove bloatware or unused applications, follow these steps:

 - Press Windows + R, type appwiz.cpl and ok

-- This will Programs and Features and display all installed app list.
+- This will open the program and Features and display all installed app lists.

 - Select the unused application and click Uninstall/Change to remove it.

 - Follow the instructions in the uninstall dialog boxes to uninstall the software

 Occasionally you may need to clean up your computer in order to get rid of old software, temporary objects, and junk files.
 Some software programs might not be completely uninstalled and the leftover files can cause performance issues.
 Try Disk CleanUp for this purpose.-